Around the Office

 The combination of vinegar and baking soda is one of the most effective ways to unclog and deodorize drains.
 It’s also far gentler on your pipes (and your wallet) than commercial drain cleaners.

-- To clear clogs in sink and tub drains, use a funnel to pour in 1/2 cup baking soda followed by 1 cup vinegar.
+Use a funnel to pour 1/2 cup baking soda followed by 1 cup vinegar into the drain.
 When the foaming subsides, flush with hot tap water.
 Wait five minutes, and then flush again with cold water.
 Besides clearing blockages, this technique also washes away odor-causing bacteria.
+Check out some more super handy baking soda and vinegar uses.

 Get rid of smoke odor